net-lisias-ksp/BonVoyage/README.md

 	* RTGs, Nuclear Reactors, Fission Reactors, Antimatter Reactors, whole bunch of reactors is supported, if it has "reactor" in it's name than it will definitely work
 11. If rover cannot move without solar power it will idle until Sun is 0 degrees above the horizon
 12. **ROVER MUST BE LANDED!!!**

+The vessel only moves when "on rails", i.e., beyound Physics Range.
+Once the vessel get "off rails", **Bon Voyage** stop working.

+If the vessel suddenly stops moving, check the distance from the current craft - chances are that she entered Physics Range.
+You will need to change to some distant vessel (or change to another Scene) to **Bon Voyage** be able to kick in again.

 ### How to: